pauleveritt/visual_debugging_games/watches/index.rst

 ======================

 Instead of moving on its own, our player will move right/left only when we press the right/left arrow key.

-- keypress handling to change left/right

-- keyhold to move, keyrelease to stop
+To do this, we'll use key *press* to assign a change of direction factor, then key *up* to clear that direction-changing value.

-- For now, skip "up" (will be bounciness later)
+For now, we'll skip "up" as later we'll introduce gravity and bouncing.

 Objectives
 ==========